Types Of Gluten Testing For Kids

 So NCGS is pretty "young" as a condition and still not everyone thinks it's a thing.

-A more comprehensive test looking to see if the body is mounting an immune response to a variety of different wheat and gluten peptides is what you want.
-I like the Wheat Zoomer test from Vibrant Wellness because it not only gives insight into how the body is reacting to wheat but also gives a good assessment of the state of intestinal integrity.
+A deeper look to see if the body is mounting an IgG or IgA immune response to a variety of different wheat and gluten peptides is what you want.
+I like the Wheat Zoomer test from Vibrant Wellness - it gives insight into how the body is reacting to wheat and also gives an assessment of the state of intestinal integrity.
+This can tell you if the inflammation and immune activation being caused by gluten makes it worth your time, energy, and expense of taking it out for a while.

 The Bottom Line on Gluten Testing